Manuel Neira: Unión Española

 With Unión, Neira won the Torneo Apertura 2005 title, after of the victory against Coquimbo Unido for 2–1.
 In the next season (2006), Neira scored 19 goals in 29 matches.
 In December 2006, he was released of Unión and he received many offers for several clubs.

 In January 2007, he agreed upon moving to Hapoel Tel Aviv F.C. on a one-year deal with the club until December 2007, refusing an offer from Colo-Colo in this time.

 In his second game for the team, in the Channel One Cup, he was injured severely by CSKA Moscow player Elvir Rahimić.
 Neira suffered two fractures in his ankle, and had to sit out for the rest of the season before he even played a single league game for Hapoel.

 For the Torneo Clausura 2007, Neira return to Unión, after of Neira was released of the club.
 He made his Unión re–debut against Everton at Sausalito Stadium, in a 0–0 draw.
 He scored his first goal in his third cycle in the club against his former club Colo–Colo, in a 2–2 draw.
 Finally, Neira scored 9 goals in 19 matches for the tournament.

 In December 2007, he tried his luck at the Süper Lig club Gaziantepspor, Neira only trained with them for a couple of weeks, but was not liked by the coach, and returned to Unión Española.

 During 2008, in the Torneo Apertura 2008, he scored 3 goals in 12 matches.
 In the Torneo de Clausura 2008 he became a key player of the club, scoring 6 goals in 15 matches.
 However, the club ended up in the relegation/promotion play-offs.
 Neira helped the team by scoring 2 goals in 2 matches against Deportes Puerto Montt to save them from relegation.

 International career

-The first international appearance with Chile national football team was in the FIFA U-17 World Championship 1993 celebrated in Japan.
+Neira's first international appearance with Chile national football team was in the FIFA U-17 World Championship 1993 celebrated in Japan.
 In this tournament he was one of top–scorers of the tournament with Peter Anosike and Nwankwo Kanu with 5 goals under Wilson Oruma with 6 goals winning the third place of the tournament.

 He participate in the Chile national under-20 football team, he played in the South American Youth Championship in the years 1995 and 1997.

 He was selected for the 1998 FIFA World Cup Chilean squad, but did not play.
-Prior to this, he played for Chile B against England B on February 10, 1998.
+Prior to this, he played for Chile B against England B on 10 February 1998.
 Chile won by 2-1 and Neira scored the two goals.

-International goals
+Personal life

+Neira married the Chilean model and TV personality Pamela Díaz in 2006.
+They have two children, Trinidad and Mateo, and got divorced in 2008.

+Neira married the flight attendant Francisca Morales in 2013 and they have three children.
+His son, Santiago, has been with the Colo-Colo youth ranks.